Request for Penalty Forgiveness

 A taxpayer may request remission of a penalty for real estate or manufactured home taxes.
 Penalties can be refunded for the following reasons:

-Taxpayer did not receive a tax bill or a correct tax bill and attempted to obtain one.
+Taxpayer did not receive a tax bill or a correct tax bill and attempted to obtain one within 30 days of the due date.

 Tax payment was mailed on or before the due date but was not delivered/processed by the office.
 (Evidence of a timely mailing must be submitted - a private meter postmark is not a valid postmark for establishing the payment date.)